 The Cokesbury Memorial Cemetery has been in use since Cokesbury's founding in 1785 and is managed by the Cokesbury's Administrative Board.
 Inquiries about the cemetery can be sent to CokesburyMemorial@gmail.com.

-In July 2021, Cokesbury Memorial became a member of the Mission Central Parish, a community of nine United Methodist Churches in Harford County and Baltimore County, MD, working together to better serve our communities and make disciples of Jesus Christ.
+In July 2021, Cokesbury Memorial became a member of the Mission Central Parish, a community of eleven United Methodist Churches in Harford County and Baltimore County, MD, working together to better serve our communities and make disciples of Jesus Christ.
 The Parish is led by our two pastors, Rev. Dr. Karin Walker and Rev. Danny Breidenbaugh.
 They are joined by a contingent of retired pastors and lay speakers who assist in leading worship at many of our churches.